-- Fraction Simplification
+- Fraction simplification

 There are many opportunities to practice these operations in everyday life.
 For example, you can calculate percentages based on train stations left on your journey, laps completed on the treadmill, your share of a restaurant bill, or headline figures on your morning paper.
-But if you want to implement a more aggressive regimen, spend 10 minutes a day practicing using the Math Drills we’ve developed inside the Interview Prep Course.
+But if you want to implement a more aggressive regimen, spend 10 minutes a day practicing using the calculation drills we’ve developed inside the Interview Prep Course.

 Brush up on your business math

-Practising common math operations will only get you so far.
+Practicing common math operations will only get you so far.
 You’ll also need to know what these math problems look like in a business context, which means you should familiarise yourself with:

 - Profit and loss sheets